bigbinary/binary_merchant/README.md

 ## Testing with BinaryMerchant

-This gem also simplifies testing of application built using <tt>AuthorizeNetCimGateway</tt> .
-In the test environment use the mocked gateway as given below.
-Put the following code at <tt>config/intializers/binary_merchant.rb</tt> .
+You have built your application using <tt>AuthorizeNetCimGateway</tt>.
+Now you want to test your code.
+Howver you do not want to hit Authorize.net server during tests.
+Some people try to use <tt>BogusGateway</tt> that comes with Active Merchant.
+However <tt>BogusGateway</tt> does not have all the methods that can be called on <tt>AuthorizeNetCimGateway</tt>.

+BinaryMerchant can help .

+This gem provides a gateway called <tt>AuthorizeNetCimMockedGateway</tt> and this gateway returns predefined responses and does not hit Authorize.net server.

+Put the following code at <tt>config/intializers/binary_merchant.rb</tt> and now in test you are using mocked gateway.

 ```ruby
 login = <login id provided by authorize.net>